genie360s/Fulusi/README.md

 ## The Why 🤔💭?

 According to the recent Tanzania CENSUS survey , 1% of Tanzanians invest in the stock market compared to 4% in Kenya , the rate is similar in other investment instruments including bonds , mutual funds and foreign exchanges.
-I believe with this platfom citizens can't get live data and monitor how different instruments perform and invest.
+I believe with this platfom citizens can get live data and monitor how different instruments perform and invest.

 ## The Roadmap 🛣️
 - [x] Collecting Live Data